 There are also concerns that CBD might interfere with an enzyme called cytochrome P450 complex.
 This enzyme supports the liver’s ability to break down toxins.
 CBD may therefore increase the risk of a rise in liver toxicity.

 People should talk to their doctor before taking CBD.
 It may interact with certain over-the-counter dietary supplements, aids, and prescribed medications.

-Taking CBD alongside medications that warn about possible interactions with grapefruit warrant particular consideration.
+Taking CBD alongside medications that warn about

 The Arthritis Foundation caution that CBD could interact with certain arthritis drugs.
 They recommend talking to a doctor before trying CBD when taking any of the following drugs: